-All Purpose Foam CoatRock hard concrete-like coating that protects and beautifies your foam projects!Easy to use - simply mix with water.
+All Purpose Foam CoatRock hard concrete-like coating that protects and beautifies your foam projects!3lb bags are no longer available!!We now sell All Purpose in 5lb bags.
+Order 2 5lb bags (select 10lbs in the dropdown) and get a discount!Easy to use - simply mix with water.
 It's tough yet still sandable.
 It is inherently fire resistant.
 Can be used outdoors when sealed with any outdoor paint, or mixed with Boost liquid fortifier, or Bounce liquid rubberizer.
 Apply thick with a trowel or thin with a paintbrush.
 Sets up in only about 15 minutes.
 Extend the drying time by adding up to 50% latex paint with your water before mixing into the dry foam coat.

 Save money when buying 25lb bulk boxes in the US!Check out our bulk listing with a fixed shipping price included: *Please note 25lb boxes ship separately from other products ordered.
 Orders of 20 or more 25lb boxes may ship on a pallet.
 For volume discount rates of 40 or more 25lb boxes, email us.
 For a comparison of Foam Coats, click here To see foam projects made using this product, click here Features: